+Attendance Policy

-ACCELERATED COURSE Attendance Policy: According to the ACCELERATED COURSE attendance policy, students who miss more than 25% of scheduled classroom time will be instructed to withdraw from the course.
-Failure to officially withdraw from the course will result in a grade of F. Any portion of a missed class (coming in late, leaving early, or taking excessive breaks) may be counted toward total absences.
+Students who miss more than 25% of scheduled classroom time should withdraw from the course.
+Students who exceed the attendance policy and fail to officially withdraw from the course will receive a grade of F. Any portion of a missed class (coming in late, leaving early, or taking excessive breaks) may be counted toward total absences.